joshuamkite/terraform-aws-ssh-bastion-service/README.md

 * `iam-helper` is made available as a read-only volume to the docker container as /opt.
 * `iam-authorized-keys-command` is the Go binary that gets the users and ssh public keys from aws - it is built during bastion deployment
 * `ssh_populate.sh` is the container entry point and populates the local user accounts using the go binary
 * `sshd_worker/Dockerfile` is obviously the docker build configuration.
 It uses Ubuntu 16.04/18.04 from the public Docker registry and installs additional public packages.
-This file is not used if you specify a custom docker image.

 ## Sample policy for other accounts

 If you supply the ARN for a role for the bastion service to assume in another account ${var.assume_role_arn} then a matching sample policy and trust relationship is given as an output from the plan to assist with application in that other account.

-The dns entry (if created) for the service is also displayed as an output of the format
+The DNS entry (if created) for the service is also displayed as an output of the format

   	name = "${var.environment_name}-${data.aws_region.current.name}-${var.vpc}-bastion-service.${var.dns_domain}"